 Late month rally helps corporate DB plans finish up 1.2 percent on the year

 NEW YORK, Jan.
-6, 2016 /PRNewswire/ -- According to the BNY Mellon Institutional Scorecard -- which is available for download, here -- the funded status of the typical U.S. corporate pension plan fell by 1.0 percent in December, to 83.5 percent.
+6, 2016 /PRNewswire/ -- According to the BNY Mellon Institutional Scorecard, the funded status of the typical U.S. corporate pension plan fell by 1.0 percent in December, to 83.5 percent.
 On December 11, funded status fell as low as 81.8 percent, but rallied to finish the month strong -- up 1.7 percent from that point.
 Despite monthly declines in both December and November, the funded status of the typical U.S. corporate pension plan still finished up 1.2 percent for the year.